Immersive Navigation in XR

 Beyond basic navigation, several subtle interactive elements were added to enhance the immersive experience:

-• Arrival messaging: On arrival, the assistant says where you are and invites questions, but only provides facts upon user request — allowing for more user-driven interaction.
+- Arrival messaging: On arrival, the assistant says where you are and invites questions.
+Facts are only provided upon user request

-• Zone detection: Each planet has an invisible collider zone that detects when the player enters or exits, updating the current state of the system dynamically.
+- Zone detection: Each planet has an invisible collider zone that detects when the player enters or exits

 Challenges and Learnings